eliotstock/stake/README.md

 ## OS setup

-1. Remember `Ctrl-Alt F1` through `F6` are there for switching to new terminals and multitasking.
-1. (Optional) If re-installing or migrating, copy over your SSH public keys from the old machine.
+1. Switch to SSH-ing in from another machine now, for ease of copy/pasting stuff from this guide.
+    1. Grab the IP address from the router.
-    1. `~/.ssh/authorized_keys`
+    1. `ssh [username]@[ip]`
-    1. Disconnect and reconnect SSH.
-You should no longer need a password.
+    1. If you restored your GitHub SSH key during installation and you have it on your local machine, you should be straight in.
 1. Update packages and get some stuff we're going to need below.
     1. `sudo apt update`
     1. `sudo apt upgrade` (make coffee)
+    1. Agree to restarting all the suggested services.
-    1. `sudo apt install net-tools netplan.io ufw fail2ban fio ccze smartmontools speedtest-cli`
+    1. `sudo apt install nano net-tools netplan.io ufw fail2ban parted fio ccze smartmontools speedtest-cli`
 1. Configure a static IP address.
     1. Get the interface name for the Ethernet: `ip link`.
-Mine was `enP4p65s0` on the ARM board.
+Mine was `enP4p65s0` on the ARM board, `enp88s0` on the Intel NUC.
     1. Figure out whether you're using `netplan` or `NetworkManager`.
 If both are installed you might have `/etc/netplan/something.yaml` simply delegating to `NetworkManager` with `renderer: NetworkManager`.
 The below assumes you want to use `netplan`.
     1. Paste the below block into a new `netplan` config file: `sudo nano /etc/netplan/01-config.yaml`.
     ```